European Maritime & Fisheries Fund (EMFF) 2014-20

 - finances projects that create new jobs and improve quality of life along European coasts

 Shetland has received an allocation of £485,000 of EMFF funding to support Community-Led Local Development via the implementation of a Local Development Strategy.
-The budget must be allocated by end of December 2020.
+The budget must be allocated by December 2020, and projects must be completed and fully claimed by early 2023.

 The Shetland Fisheries Local Action Group (FLAG)

 The FLAG is a partnership of local fisheries, aquaculture and public sector representatives in Shetland.
 Its principal role is to deliver support to fishing communities in Shetland, in partnership with Marine Scotland, by implementing a local development strategy.
 Click here to see the membership of the Shetland FLAG.

 The FLAG will manage a funding budget for Shetland by assessing and recommending projects that best meet the needs of the Local Development Strategy.
 It will make project funding recommendations to Marine Scotland who will make the final decision on funding awards.

 What can be funded?

 Funding will be targeted at the priorities and actions of the Local Development Strategy for Shetland.
 The priorities are:

 - Add value, create jobs and promote innovation at all stages of the fisheries and aquaculture seafood supply chain.